 These are the main areas we’re focusing on: keyboard-friendly interfaces, screen reader navigation, focus visibility, sufficient color contrasts, dark and high contrast themes, and distinguishable font sizes.

 As part of our ongoing process, we empower our employees to become accessibility champions, communicate with users with a wide range of abilities to receive and implement their feedback and integrate accessibility into regular development & design processes.
 Our first mission is to allow people with a wide range of abilities to consume content, easily navigate, and complete core workflows.

 The monday.com website is open to the public and does not require signing up.
 On our website, we are continuously aiming to meet the Web Content Accessibility Guidelines (WCAG) 2.0 Level AA.

-Our efforts are designed to improve the user experience of users with disabilities with our website including:
+Our efforts, designed to improve the user experience of users with a wide range of abilities, including the following elements:

 We’d be happy to hear any feedback about our future plans regarding monday.com’s accessibility initiative—both on our platform and website.
 If you encounter any barriers while on our website, please email firstname.lastname@example.org.
 We look forward to working collaboratively with the accessibility community to create content available for everyone.